Jump to:Page Content

 The HKS/HDS and HKS/GSD students, however, spend one full year at each school in the first two years of the program.
 In the third year, they spend one semester in each school.

 Students enrolled in a concurrent program with an approved business school will be required to complete three semesters at HKS and three semesters at their business school.
-The second year, however, must be at the "other" school because the two degrees may not be completed sequentially.
+However, the two degrees may not be completed sequentially.
+Concurrent MPP or MPA/ID candidates must spend one of each of the first two years entirely at one school and split year three.
+MPA2 candidates may split time between the two schools in either year two or year three.

 HKS has concurrent degrees with the following business schools: